Preservation of elementarity by tensor products of tracial von Neumann algebras: Definability in probability measure algebras

 \begin{lemma} Each of the following sets is definable in every measure algebra $(\cB,\mu)$. \begin{enumerate} \item The set $\cX_1=\{(A_1,A_2)\mid A_1\subseteq A_2\}$. \item The set $\cX_2=\{(A,B,C)\mid A\cap B=C\}$. \item For $A\in\cB$, the set $\cX_A=\{B\in \cB\mid B\subseteq A\}$ is definable with $A$ as a parameter. \end{enumerate} \end{lemma}

-\begin{proof} In each of the instances, we need a formula that bounds the distance of an element (or a tuple of the appropriate sort) to the set in question (see \cite{BYBHU}).
+\begin{proof} In each of the instances, we need a formula that bounds the distance of an element (or a tuple of the appropriate sort) to the set in question (see \cite[\S 9]{BYBHU} and more specifically \cite[Definition 9.16]{BYBHU}).

 \eqref{1.definable} Let $\varphi(X_1,X_2)=\mu(X_1\setminus X_2)$.
 Clearly $\cX_1$ is the zero set of $\varphi$.
 Also, for every $\bar A\in \cB^2$ the pair $\bar B=(A_1\cap A_2, A_2)$ is in $\cX_1$ and $d_\mu(\bar A, \bar B)=\mu(A_1\Delta (A_1\cap A_2))=\varphi(A_1,A_2)$.